 These will involve students completing a glossary of key terms, as well as identifying what they need to complete and what they need to achieve.

-Students are assessed on their completed project work as well as a sitting a test at the beginning and end of each project.
+Students are assessed on their completed project work as well as a sitting an assessment at the end of each project.

 Ensure that your child arrives to lessons with their planer, pen, pencil and ruler.